-Balance at Balance at

-January 1, December 31,

-2020 Additions Reductions 2020

-Construction in Progress \$ 3,282,220 \$ 841,539 \$ (3,879,812) \$ 243,947
+Balance at January 1, 2020 Additions Reductions Balance at December 31, 2020 Construction in Progress \$ 3,282,220 \$ 841,539 \$ (3,879,812) \$ 243,947

 It is the policy of the Town of Erie to accept the maintenance responsibility for water, sanitation, traffic and safety controls, park and recreation improvements, mosquito and pest control, transportation and other related improvements within the District only after a probationary period following completion of construction.
 When the improvements enter the probationary period, the District removes the cost of construction from its Statement of Net Position.